vicheath/SBA_308A/readme.md

     document.querySelector(".types").appendChild(span);
   });
 };
-Takes an array of Pokemon types and dynamically creates span elements for each type.
-Appends these elements to the "types" div within the card. styleCard javascript
+The appendTypes function dynamically creates span elements for each Pokemon type and appends them to the "types" div within the card.
+Styling the Card
+javascript
 Copy code
 let styleCard = (color) => {